 The String type in Python has a method called

-ValueError exception is thrown, which can to be handled with a try-except-else block:
+ValueError exception is thrown, which can be handled with a try-except-else block:

-This method is useful if you need to know the position of the substring, as opposed to just its existence within the full string.
+This method is useful if you also need to know the position of the substring, as opposed to just its existence within the full string.
 The method itself returns the index:

-index, because we don't need to worry about handling any exceptions.
-If
+index(), mainly because we don't need to worry about handling any exceptions.

 re module contains a function called

-search, which we can use to match a substring pattern as follows:
+search(), which we can use to match a substring pattern:

 from re import search fullstring = "StackAbuse" substring = "tack" if search(substring, fullstring): print "Found!" else: print "Not found!"

 This method is best if you are needing a more complex matching function, like case insensitive matching, or if you're dealing with large search spaces.
 Otherwise the complication and slower speed of regex should be avoided for simple substring matching use-cases.